2. Corporate Director as Fiduciary

 3. Ad Hoc Fiduciary Duty

-1. General'Fiduciaries' are parties with a special care relationship with respect to another.
+1. Definition'Fiduciaries' are parties with a special care relationship with respect to another.
 Sometimes it arises from the nature of the relationship (ie. lawyers to clients, trustees to beneficiaries) and other times the relatioship will have to be examined to see if a fiduciary relationship has been created ad hoc.

 2. Corporate Director as Fiduciary.
 Unique Broadband Systems, Inc. (Re)